Updated on by Daniel Twigg

 Mainly when an API implements its own unique authentication method, which often aren’t particularly secure, and are often poorly documented.

-The authentication scheme that caused me the most problems was Amazon’s AWS Security Token Service which we implemented for our S3 connector.
-However, with the difficulty to implement comes a great measure of security.
-Vital when considering the type of data that is often stored with AWS.
+The authentication scheme that caused me the most problems was Amazon’s AWS Security Token Service which we implemented for our S3 Connector.
+However, with the difficulty to implement comes a great measure of security which is vital when considering the type of data that is often stored with AWS.

 If you were to create your perfect API authentication type what features would it include?

-Ha!
-If I’m completely honest, I wouldn’t want to build one from scratch!
+If I’m completely honest, I wouldn’t want to build an API authentication type from scratch.

-Authentication is a beast and should only be tackled in-house if you really know what you’re doing.
+Authentication is tough and should only be tackled in-house if you really know what you’re doing.
 If not, there are plenty of secure ready made solutions which implement the security features for you.

-If your API is going to be used externally and you don’t have the credentials to secure your API with a homebrew solution, just use OAuth 2.
+If your API is going to be used externally and you don’t have the credentials to secure your API with a homebrew solution, just use OAuth2.
+If you are going to implement your own auth type, you should document it well.